Elizabeth Robbins Stone: Marriages and children

-Dr. Ezekiel W. Robbins
+Ezekiel W. Robbins

-Elizabeth Hickok married her first husband, Dr. Ezekiel W. Robbins, on February 22, 1824, in Watertown, New York.
+Elizabeth Hickok married her first husband, Ezekiel W. Robbins, on February 22, 1824, in Watertown.
 Ezekiel was born to Robert Robbins and Lucy Wright on August 20, 1802, in Verona, New York.
 During the early 1820s, the Universalist Society was established in Watertown.
 Some parishioners of local churches wished to be dismissed from their church to enable them to join the Universalist church.
+In June 1824, Robbins received a letter of fellowship to the Universalist church.
 Of Ezekiel, Pitt Morse, the first Universalist minister in the Watertown area, noted:

 Some time during the winter past, Ezekiel W. Robbins, a young man of unblemished moral character, was excluded from the Congregational Church in Adams, merely for believing in the fulfillment in the divine mission of Christ.

-In June 1824, Robbins received a letter of fellowship to the Universalist church.

-Elizabeth and Ezekiel had 2 children by 1828, one of whom was Washington I. Robbins, when they moved by wagon to the booming town of St. Louis, Missouri.
-St. Louis, a departure point for the western frontier, was known as the "Gateway to the West".
-Dr. Robbins established a medical practice and Elizabeth cared for the family, which grew to include 8 children.
-Robert and Lucy Robbins, Ezekiel's parents, also moved to St. Louis; Robert died there in 1831 and Lucy in 1858.
+Elizabeth and Ezekiel had two children by 1828, when they moved by wagon to the booming town of St. Louis, Missouri.
+Ezekiel established a medical practice and Elizabeth cared for the family, which grew to eight children.

-Between 1838 and 1840, the Robbins family moved to Chester, Illinois, where Dr. Robbins established several public schools.
-Dr. Robbins represented Randolph county, Illinois from 1844 to 1846 at the Fourteenth General Assemblies and from 1847 to 1848 at the Illinois constitution convention in Springfield, Illinois.

 Their children included Washington, Lucy, Theodoria, Ellen, Walter, Dewitt, James and another child whose name is unknown.
 In 1850, living at home with Elizabeth and Ezekiel, were daughter Ellen and three sons: Walter, Dewitt and James, ranging from 18 to 11 years of age.
+Robert and Lucy Robbins, Ezekiel's parents, also moved to St. Louis; Robert died there in 1831 and Lucy in 1858.

+Between 1838 and 1840, the Robbins family moved to Chester, Illinois, where Robbins established several public schools.
+Robbins represented Randolph County from 1844 to 1846 at the Fourteenth General Assemblies and from 1847 to 1848 at the Illinois constitution convention in Springfield.

 Ezekiel Robbins died on July 25, 1852, of cholera during the epidemic raging in the midwestern United States from 1849 to 1855.
 At this time, there were no standard practices for prevention of infectious disease, such as specialized medical training, prevention, sanitation engineering or isolation of ill patients.
 In its early history, Illinois had a high incidence of infectious diseases.
 Elizabeth Robbins, who still had three sons to raise, moved back to New York for a period of time.